ayazb7/virtual-lab/README.md

 ---

-<p align="center"> A desktop application for students to three of the A-Level Physics practical tasks.
+<p align="center"> A desktop application for students to simulate three of the A-Level Physics practical tasks.
 </p>

 ## 📝 Table of Contents